artnetepin/mip-project-client/README.md

 # mip-project-client
-OAMK MIP 2017 project application
+Client-side application as a part of OAMK Mobile Internet Programming course project 2017